nopivnick/itp.nopivnick.com/_posts/2018-09-25-observation-public-interaction.md

 Highlights:

-- touch-selections repeated failed to register
+- touchscreen repeated failed to register selections
 - was surprised / put off by the strobe flash
-- later admitted hesitated to provide their email address
+- later admitted was hesitant to provide email address
 - later admitted was reluctant to engage with the device while in public
 - later pointed out the interaction provided no indication how close or far to stand with respect to the device and therefor, as a consequence ...
 - the interaction is biased toward people of a certain height